edrlab/bd-comics-manga/Metadata.md

 * allow the user to be notified of the publication of a new chapter.
 * express metadata related to multiple renditions of a publication (e.g. color + B&amp;W)

-## Sections in a publication
+## Sections

-Question: will we make "sections" (array) an alternative to "spine" in the RWPM? i.e. does a publication contains "spine items" XOR "sections"?
+Question: will we make "sections" (array) an alternative to "spine" in the RWPM? i.e. does a publication contain "spine items" XOR "sections"?
 The WG seems to think it is the case.

-Hadrien seems not to care.
+Solution 1: spine and sections are exclusive.
+Cons: the object created out of the json structure is "polymorph".

+Solution2: spine and sections are both accepted in the same publication.
+Pro: the object creation is simple.
+Cons: The reading order must be defined.
+Proposal: the spine items are read before the sections.
+Therefore, a preface can be expressed as a spine item, before the chapter pages.
+But it means that pages like postface, at the end of the publication, must be embedded in one or several sections.

 ## Metadata related to each section of a publication